 A Little Honesty

 Let me be honest, I’m not a huge fan of the Conjuring films to begin with.
 I feel they lack bite and originality.
 The first two films are good films in themselves, but they feel very safe.
 All of them, including its two prequels, Annabelle and Annabelle: Creation, are PG-13.
 Any violence and obscenity you’d expect to encounter when dealing with demonic entities are neutered in order to gather up a larger audience.
-Let’s just say you won’t see anything as remotely shocking like the heretic antics of possessed Regan MacNeil.
+Let’s just say you won’t see anything as remotely shocking as the heretic antics of possessed Regan MacNeil.

 I’m not saying these films necessarily need to be rated R, as there are plenty of competent horror films under the PG-13 marker, but the films also lack meaningful content.
 What I love about the first and third Exorcist films was that it wasn’t just about demonic possession.
-It wasn’t just a young teenage girl spouting obscenities or turning her head in a 180 degree angle.
+It wasn’t just a young teenage girl spouting obscenities or turning her head 180 degrees.
 These were films filled with philosophical and theological questions regarding our place in this world.
 It was about the need of faith in the face of ultimate evil.

 The Conjuring films and their spin-offs lack any interesting characters, philosophical questions or in my humble opinion, genuine scares — especially if you’re as conditioned as I am with jump scares.
 But the thing that bugs me the most about these films is the source on which these films are loosely based on: the works of Lorraine and her late husband Ed Warren.
 These so-called ‘’paranormal investigators’’ were nothing more than self-deluded charlatans, as is common in the paranormal investigative field.
 Promoting these films as being based on truth gives legitimacy to such frauds.

 I know I should separate this fact from the movie itself.
-I know the whole ‘’based on a true story’’ claim should always be taken with a grain of salt but I deplore charlatans or anyone spreading lies about genuine scientific-methodology.
+I know the whole ‘’based on a true story’’ claim should always be taken with a grain of salt but I deplore charlatans or anyone spreading lies about genuine scientific methodology.

 For all the film’s flaws — and there are many — the always reliable Polish composer Abel Korzeniowski delivers another great score.
 Abel is certainly no stranger to the gothic horror genre — his score on the show Penny Dreadful is exceptionally beautiful — but his musical compositions to The Nun actually manages to give the film the foreboding atmosphere it so desperately needs.